Your Rights and Responsibilities When You Move Prepared By The Federal Highway Administration (FHWA)

 BINDING ESTIMATES OF TOTAL COST

 When you receive a binding estimate, you cannot be required to pay any more than that amount.
-However, if you have requested the mover to provide more services than those included in the estimate, such as destination charges (i.e., long carry charges, shuttle charges, extra stair carry charges, or elevator charges) often not known at origin, the mover may demand full payment for those added services at time of delivery.
+However, if you have requested the mover to provide more services than those included in the estimate, such as destination charges (i.e., long carry charges, shuttle charges, extra stair carry charges or elevator charges) often not known at the origin, the mover may demand full payment for those added services at the time of delivery.

 To be effective, a binding estimate must be in writing and a copy must be made available to you before your move.

 If you agree to a binding estimate, you are responsible for paying the charges due by cash, certified check, traveler’s check, or bank check (one drawn by a bank on itself and signed by an officer of the bank) at time of delivery unless the mover agrees before you move to extend credit or to accept payment by charge card.
 If you are unable to pay at the time the shipment is delivered, the mover may place your shipment in storage at your expense until the charges are paid.

 NON-BINDING ESTIMATES OF APPROXIMATE COST